-- a) Each entity is responsible for maintaining and providing data to the Stroke System as indicated in the Regional Stroke System Plan.
 For pre-hospital EMS services this means providing data to the Stroke Communications Center which is then placed in the Stroke System Database.
-For hospitals this means maintaining and providing the hospital based information in the Stroke QI dataset. - b) Participating entities need to maintain their individual Stroke QI Programs as specified in the Regional Stroke System Plan.
-They are to provide reports of these activities to the Regional Stroke QI Committee on a timely basis. - c) Active continuing participation in the Regional Stroke QI program is expected (all individual personnel from participating organizations must attend at least 75% of the Regional QI meetings).
-Individual entities are to support the regional focused review of individual topics by providing data and participating in the evaluation process. - 5.
-Personnel from pre-hospital and hospital organizations are to participate in Stroke Operations Committee activities per membership responsibilities.
+For hospitals this means maintaining and providing the hospital based information in the Stroke QA dataset in at least 95% of all stroke system entries treated/transferred at/to their hospital.

+- b) Participating entities need to maintain their individual Stroke QA Programs as specified in the Regional Stroke System Plan.
+They are to provide reports of these activities to the Regional Stroke QA Committee on a timely basis. - c) Active continuing participation in the Regional Stroke QA program is expected (all individual personnel from participating organizations must attend at least 75% of the Regional QA meetings).
+Individual entities are to support the regional focused review of individual topics by providing data and participating in the evaluation process. - Personnel from pre-hospital and hospital organizations are to participate in Stroke Operations Committee activities per membership responsibilities.
 It is expected there will be 75% attendance of meetings by members. - B. Maintaining system function as noted in the Regional Stroke System Plan. - 1.
-System entry criteria as specifically defined in the Plan or currently active protocols are to be used by EMTs to determine patient entry into the Stroke System. - 2.
+System entry criteria as specifically defined in the Plan or currently active protocols are to be used by EMSPs to determine patient entry into the Stroke System. - 2.
 Communications as outlined in the Plan and currently approved protocols are to be initiated and maintained by EMS units.
-This involves initiating communications, providing information and participating in the use of the system operations protocols along with the ATCC for coordination of pre-hospital stroke care activities including patient entry into the system, determination of Stroke Center destination, and in conjunction with

-- medical control orders for provision of care using the MCAC ADPH approved pre-hospital care protocols. - 3.
-System operations are provided by individual entities as per the Regional Stroke System Plan including currently approved protocols.

-Failure of compliance with contract performance criteria or requirements, standards, or adherence to system function protocols as stated in the most current version of the written BREMSS Regional Stroke System Plan will result in specific actions to be taken by the BREMSS Executive Committee.
+This involves initiating communications, providing information and participating in the use of the system operations protocols along with the ATCC for coordination of prehospital stroke care activities including patient entry into the system, determination of Stroke Center destination, and in conjunction with medical control orders for provision of care using the MDAC ADPH approved pre-hospital care protocols. - 3.
+System operations are provided by individual entities as per this Regional Stroke System Plan including currently approved protocols.
+Failure of compliance with contract performance criteria or requirements, standards, or adherence to system function protocols as stated in the most current version of the written BREMSS Regional Stroke System Plan will result in specific actions to be taken by the RAC.
 Questions of compliance will be generated by system oversight review by the Stroke Operations Committee.
-Issues regarding a question of compliance when brought to the attention of BREMSS will be directed to the Stroke Operations Committee for evaluation.
-The Operations Committee will evaluate questions of compliance and if a compliance infraction has occurred a report will be forwarded to the BREMSS Executive Committee.
+Issues regarding a question of compliance when brought to the attention of the RAC will be directed to the Stroke Operations Committee for evaluation.
+The Operations Committee will evaluate questions of compliance and if a compliance infraction has occurred a report will be forwarded to the RAC.